 Gomez Mill House resident Wolvert Ecker operated the original ferry service at this location until 1799, and his son William continued it until his own death in 1827.
-In 1830, other locals bought it and made it the Hampton-Hamburg Ferry Company.
+In 1830, other local businessmen bought it creating the Hampton-Hamburg Ferry Company.
+And Gomez Mill House resident Wm Henry Armstrong's younger brothers, D. Maitland and Gouverneur were shareholders in that company in the late 1860s.

-The mission of Gomez Foundation for Mill House is to preserve the 299 year old Gomez Mill House-the oldest standing Jewish dwelling in North America and home to Patriots, Preservationists, Artisans and Social Activists-as a significant regional- and national-ranked museum, and to educate the public about the contributions of its former owners to the multicultural history of the Hudson River Valley
+The mission of Gomez Foundation for Mill House is to preserve the 300 year old Gomez Mill House-the oldest standing Jewish dwelling in North America and home to Patriots, Preservationists, Artisans and Social Activists-as a significant regional- and national-ranked museum, and to educate the public about the contributions of its former owners to the multicultural history of the Hudson River Valley